NathanGRomano/express-logical-routes/README.md

 ```
 Here we used the "succeed()" method to editUser and addItem, we can also support a failure

+NOTE that we called isValidUser() with no arguments.
+This creates a new middlware that we can attach
+succeed(), failure(), and then() methods to.

 ```javascript
 app.put('/user/:id/edit', getUser, isValidUser().succeed(editUser).failure(goAway))